 The HESS Consortium Higher Education Technology Collective

-There are major changes in the national higher education landscape coming very soon related to enrollment, demographics and cultural.
+There are major changes in the national higher education landscape affecting U.S. private colleges and universities related to enrollment, demographics and cultural.
 Private higher education institutions are looking at flat or decreasing net revenues over the coming years.
 With the demographic changes ahead, seriously impacting our institutions now that will be hitting hardest in 2026 and years after, private institutions are trying to find ways to collaborate with other institutions to save money and staff time.

 We currently have 30 private, non-profit HESS Consortium institutions interested in creating and participating in a "shared ERP services operation."
 As our planning process develops will be seeking partners in this feasibility study as well as solutions selection.
 Another major goal for our group is finding a grant funding partner that can help our private colleges and universities develop and adopt this new paradigm in ERP operations nationally.